isabella232/intrical.github.io/README.md

 #intrical.us
 The goal of this website is to bridge the principles of modern flat web design with the dated world of federal government contracting.
-Clients may visit us from hardened computers running IE7 on WinXP (worst-case, VM-tested) on slow connections.
-We tried to keep words to a minimum and avoid the industry-common practice of repeatedly forked buzzword-laden essays (we're too nice to single out examples).
+Clients could conceivably visit us from hardened computers running IE7 on WinXP (worst-case, VM-tested) on slow connections, and we wanted to account for that.
+We tried to keep words to a minimum and avoid the industry-common practice of repeatedly forked buzzword-laden essays (we're too nice to single out examples), so forcing a single-page interface with all pertineent subjects was important to us.

 ##Credits/Licensing